 3) And whilst I took the them all out to dry, made his very own creation – no drawing required: a large head, bark for eyes, bark for legs and leaves for shoes.
 Lovely.
 I was so pleased with his effort!
 This is a really good example of first “showing them how to do something” (especially young children, who have never made something specific before) and then letting them go wild with their imagination.
 I know next time we do leaf people Red Ted will be doing ALL the deciding as he will “know” what the aim of the craft is… and I will just sit back and watch his creations unfold!

-4) I am going to put contact paper (sticky back plastic) over two of them (one being his wonderful creation) and keep them for our calendar.
+4) I am going to put contact paper (sticky back plastic) over two of them (one being his wonderful creation) and keep them for our art calendar.
 Leaves do become brittle and crumble.
 UPDATE: these days i would “varnish” with a layer of white glue/ pva glue as it is slightly less plastic and therefore more eco friendly.
 It also preserves some of the 3d-ness of the leaves.